Last Updated on

 4. Will Not Do Something They Don’t Want to

 Simply telling your strong-willed child to do something will not get the task done.
 You will have to look for creative ways to get the message across.

 5. Make Their Opinion Known

 Your child will have to put their point of view across on every small matter.
 It can be the new recipe you have tried for dinner or the colour of their outfit.

 Young children, especially toddlers, are prone to temper tantrums.
 But when it comes to strong-willed children, they experience intense anger which needs a lot of time to cool down.
 They might find it difficult to express their anger.

 Such children will do only what they believe in and thus, will not hesitate to fight for what they think is right.
 No amount of persuasion can budge them once they have made up their mind.

 8. Argue Endlessly

-They will keep on pursuing a topic till it is resolved to their satisfaction.
-Simply answering “I say so”, will not be accepted and they will question you till they tire you out.
-They love being in power struggles.
+They will keep on pursuing a topic until it is resolved to their satisfaction.
+Simply answering “I say so”, will not be accepted, and they will question you until they tire you out.
+Strong-willed children love being in power struggles.

 Strong-willed children can find it difficult to stop doing something before they reach their goal or complete the task in full.
 They tend to give their all to the task at hand and cannot just drop something halfway.